|

 1993

-The Air Support Detachment is set up and moves into a shed that will be
+established and moves into a shed that will be

-Support Detachment at Melsbroek provided the possibility to switch to
+provided by the Air Force at Melsbroek Air Force Base.
+This provided the possibility to switch to

 light aircraft.
 Light aircraft are more economical and have a longer